StackVista/stackstate-docs/configure/health/debug-health-sync.md

 * **Transactional Increments** - Show checkpoint offset and checkpoint batch index
 {% endhint %}

 The substream status can be expanded to include details of matched and unmatched check states using the `-t` command line argument.
-This is helpful to identify any health states that are not attached to a topology element.
+This is helpful to identify any health states that aren't attached to a topology element.
 In the example below, `checkStateId2` is listed under `Check states with identifier which has no matching topology element`.
 This means that it was not possible to match the check state to a topology element with the identifier `server-2`.

 {% tabs %}